 commit your changes when you’re done.

-Some templates are geared toward a specific task, like the Basic Report template, which features a downloadable PDF report.
 You’ll want to refer to the template specific documentation to learn how to configure your template beyond what is covered in this guide.

 Once you’ve got the basics down, we recommend that you check out our customization guide for some more details on how to customize your site.